 The catapult's lack of support and minimal contact show security and means the person's hands are ready to launch an attack.
 This probably won't manifest as a physical attack, of course, but the threat is present.
 More likely, they're ready for a verbal response if it's needed.

-Should We Take the Hands Behind the Head Pose at Face Value?
+What Can We Conclude About the Hands Behind the Head Pose?